insightslab/insightslab.github.io/_posts/2023-12-05-cml_text-generation-webui-AMP.md

 In the ever-evolving landscape of machine learning and artificial intelligence, the Cloudera Machine Learning platform and Text-Generation-WebUI are combined to create an application that enables users to experiment with text generation features on the Cloudera Machine Learning Platform.
 This project opens up a world of possibilities for developers, data scientists, and content creators seeking to harness the power of natural language generation on the CML platform.

-In this blog post we will describe the following aspects of CML APM, [Text-Generation-WebUI](https://github.com/oobabooga/text-generation-webui#text-generation-web-ui) and how AMP based Text Generation Web UI can be used in your CML environment.
+In this blog post we will describe the following aspects of CML APM, [Text-Generation-WebUI](https://github.com/oobabooga/text-generation-webui#text-generation-web-ui) and how AMP-based Text Generation Web UI can be used in your CML environment.

 1. What is Cloudera CML AMP
 1. What is Text-Generation-WebUI